Inhalant Addiction: Side Effects, Detox, Withdrawal, and Treatment

 The side effects of inhalant abuse can be severe and should not be taken lightly.
 Studies suggest about 100 to 200 deaths per year can be attributed to inhalant misuse.5

-Withdrawal symptoms can occur if a person becomes addicted to inhalants.
+Inhalant withdrawal symptoms can occur if a person becomes addicted to these substances.
 This happens when a person develops a tolerance to the substance(s) and needs more to achieve the desired effects.
-Once the effects of the drug wears off, he or she may begin to feel withdrawal symptoms such as:
+Once the effects of the drug wear off, he or she may begin to feel withdrawal symptoms.
+Common inhalant withdrawal symptoms include:

 - Strong cravings for inhalants

 - Inability to concentrate

 If you’re addicted to inhalants, quitting on your own may be difficult due to uncomfortable withdrawal symptoms.
 In this case, an inhalant detox program can provide safe medical observation while you detox as well as medical treatment for complications, if necessary.
 Medical detox also provides clinical support for clients who are suffering from severe psychological withdrawal symptoms such as depression or anxiety.

 Inhalant detox is a great first step to recovery.
 Not only will it help you get through the discomfort of inhalant withdrawal, but it will also help prepare you for inhalant rehab if you choose to continue your treatment with a rehab program.